hackforla/peopledepot/docs/contributing.md

 # Appendix

-# A. Convenience scripts for sanity checks before committing code (assumes bash env)
+# A. Convenience Scripts for Sanity Checks Before Committing Code

+These scripts assume you are using bash.

 1. buildrun.sh - clean, build, and run containers in background mode
 1. lint.sh - lint and and auto-format code